Five injured, including three pedestrians, after five-car crash in central Tokyo | The Japan Times

 The male truck driver in his 30s, the male driver of a passenger vehicle in his 40s and three pedestrians in their 20s to 50s were injured, the police said.

-Investigators suspect the truck ignored a red light and collided with the pedestrians.
-The truck later hit a passenger car and a bus as well as a truck and a tour bus waiting in the opposite lane.
+Investigators suspect the truck ignored a red light and collided into the pedestrians.
+The truck later hit a car and a bus as well as a truck and a tour bus waiting in the opposite lane.

 The tour bus was carrying about 40 children from a preschool who were out on a trip.
 None of them were injured.